-This profile was prepared when Lisa Brown was elected to the Ashoka Fellowship in 2013.
+This description of Lisa Brown's work was prepared when Lisa Brown was elected to the Ashoka Fellowship in 2013.

 The New Idea